Pakistan leader says those involved in violence following Khan detention will face terrorism trials

 Shahbaz Sharif’s warnings were a sign of further escalation in the long-running showdown between the government and Khan, who has the backing of large numbers of supporters.

 Khan returned to his home in the eastern city of Lahore early Saturday, after a court agreed to shield him from renewed arrest for two weeks.
-The 70-year-old former cricket star, who was toppled by parliament a year ago, planned to deliver a televised speech from his home later Saturday.
+The 70-year-old former cricket star, who was toppled by parliament a year ago, delivered a speech from his home later Saturday.

 The recent chain of events began Tuesday when Khan was dragged out of a courtroom and arrested in the capital of Islamabad.
 His detention was met by violent protests by his supporters, who torched cars and buildings, including military installations.
 Hundreds were arrested in the aftermath.